 Perhaps the most commonly recommended cosmetic dentistry procedure.
 Teeth are often stained from smoking, food, drink (coffee, tea or red wine) or poor oral hygiene.
 Bleaching the teeth can enhance the appearance of your smile.
 With a variety of retail and take-home products available, none can achieve the results and immediate impact of in-office whitening.
 At Genesis Dental Group we utilize an advanced whitening process utilizing lasers.
 Research has shown that Epic lasers are capable of delivering 6-12 shades (varies by patient) with less than 20 minutes of gel-to-tooth contact time.
 The laser energy from an Epic laser interacts with chromophores in the proprietary laser-activated gel to accelerate the in-office whitening procedure.

 Transforming smiles.
-At Genesis Dental Group, we believe a great smile can transform a person’s life, so we offer the most technologically advanced aligner system available today, Invisalign®.
-From a simple fix or complex shifts, Invisalign® clear aligners can straighten it out 2x faster than conventional braces.
-This technology has revolutionized the orthodontic industry with the introduction of the Invisalign system software algorithms that determine the optimal way to move teeth digitally—with one goal in mind: to help you get the smile you want.
-At Genesis Dental Group, the Invisalign® process is simple.
-We utilize the latest state-of-the art digital ITero intraoral scanner that enables us to seamlessly share a patient scan with Invisalign® and improve the patient experience, with a “real time” look at what the transformation with Invisalign® could be.
-By combining advanced 3D modeling for digital treatment planning, shape-engineering based on biomechanical principles, and mass-customization and 3D printing, Invisalign® has revolutionized the clear aligner industry.
+At Genesis Dental Group, we believe a great smile can transform a person’s life, so we offer the most technologically advanced aligner system available today.
+From a simple fix or complex shifts, clear aligners can straighten teeth faster than conventional braces.
+This advanced technology has revolutionized the orthodontic industry with proven materials to provide a customized, comfortable fit from the first aligner to the last.
+At Genesis Dental Group, the clear aligner process is simple.
+We utilize the latest state-of-the art digital ITero intraoral scanner that enables us to seamlessly share a patient scan to improve the patient experience, with a “real time” look at what the transformation with clear aligners could be.
+By combining advanced 3D modeling for digital treatment planning, shape-engineering based on biomechanical principles, and mass-customization and 3D printing, our programs have revolutionized the clear aligner industry.